nascentdigital/hackeryou-masterclass-notes/session2/tree.md

 ```

-Your callback can be anything here... a function to return all image type children, a counter function to find the number of images, a function that manipulates certain nodes, etc...
+Your function to perform can be anything here... a function to return all image type children, a counter function to find the number of images, a function that manipulates certain nodes, etc...

 ### Final thoughts on the DOM